Ronaldo scores 100th Premier League goal as Man Utd star brings up century against Arsenal

 Ronaldo brings up his Premier League century

-The 37-year-old has hit 16 goals in the top-flight so far this season, with his latest strike coming against Arsenal, and has joined an elite club in the process.
+The 37-year-old has hit 16 goals in the top-flight this season, with his latest strike coming against Arsenal, joining an elite club in the process.

-Ronaldo has reached the 100-goal mark in his 223rd Premier League appearance, becoming the 33rd player to bring up a century in the competition's history.
+Ronaldo has reached the 100-goal mark in his 223rd Premier League appearance, becoming the 33rd player to bring up a century in the competition.

 The Portuguese forward is also only the fourth United player to reach that mark, after Ryan Giggs (109), Paul Scholes (107) and Wayne Rooney (183).